Two-Dimensional Altermagnetic Iron Oxyhalides: Real Chern Topology and Valley-Spin-Lattice Coupling

 and

-One can see that the charge conductivity is isotropic and has no transverse component.
-Meanwhile, the spin conductivity has both longitudinal and transverse components, both characterized by the difference $(\sigma_{xx}^\uparrow-\sigma_{xx}^\downarrow)$, and their $\theta$ dependence shows a $\pi$ periodicity.
-The maximal longitudinal spin current $j_L^s$ is achieved when $E$ field is along the crystal axis.
-And the maximal transverse spin current $j_T^s$ occurs when $E$ field is along the diagonal $\langle 11\rangle$ directions.
+The charge conductivity is isotropic and has no transverse component.
+Meanwhile, the spin conductivity has both longitudinal and transverse components, both involving $(\sigma_{xx}^\uparrow-\sigma_{xx}^\downarrow)$, and their $\theta$ dependence shows a $\pi$ periodicity.
+The maximal longitudinal spin current $j_L^s$ is achieved when $E$ is along the crystal axis.
+And the maximal transverse spin current $j_T^s$ occurs when $E$ is along the diagonal $\langle 11\rangle$ directions.

-In Fig.~\ref{fig8}, we plot the computed $\sigma_{xx}^\uparrow$ and $\sigma_{xx}^\downarrow$ as a function of chemical potential for the three 2D iron oxyhalides, using the Drude formula.
+In Fig.~\ref{fig5}, we plot the computed $\sigma_{xx}^\uparrow$ and $\sigma_{xx}^\downarrow$ as a function of chemical potential for the three 2D iron oxyhalides, using the Drude formula.
 One can see that for all three materials, the two components exhibit a large difference on the $n$-doped side.
-This is due to the relatively large valley anisotropy for the conduction band valleys, which can be seen from the anisotropic shape of equi-energy contours in Fig.~S5 of the Supporting Information.
-This anisotropy can also be characterized by the different effective mass values along $x$ and $y$ directions for a single valley.
-For example, for Fe$_2$Br$_2$O, its $X$ valley has effective mass $m_{x}\approx 0.60 m_{0}$ and $m_{y}\approx 0.21 m_{0}$ along the two directions.
+This is due to the relatively large valley anisotropy for the conduction band valleys, which can be seen from the anisotropic shape of equi-energy contours in Fig.~S6.

-It is worth noting that due to the strong spin-valley coupling, the spin polarized transport here may also be valley polarized.
-This is the case for $n$-doping for all three materials and for $p$-doping in Fe$_2$I$_2$O, provided the doping density is not too high such that the valley index is still well defined.